codacy/codacy-checkstyle/src/main/resources/docs/description/RegexpOnFilename.md

 folders that checkstyle finds are examined for violations.
 The ignoreFileNameExtensions property drops the file extension and applies the fileNamePattern only to the rest of file name.
-For example, if the file is named \'test.java\' and this property is turned on, the pattern is only applied to \'test\'.
+For example, if the file is named 'test.java' and this property is turned on, the pattern is only applied to 'test'.

 If this check is configured with no properties, then the default behavior of this check is to report file names with spaces in them.
-When at least one pattern property is supplied, the entire check is under the user\'s control to allow them to fully customize the behavior.
+When at least one pattern property is supplied, the entire check is under the user's control to allow them to fully customize the behavior.

 It is recommended that if you create your own pattern, to also specify a custom violation message.
 This allows the violation message printed to be clear what the violation is, especially if multiple RegexpOnFilename checks are used.
-Argument 0 for the message populates the check\'s folderPattern.
-Argument 1 for the message populates the check\'s fileNamePattern.
-The file name is not passed as an argument since it is part of CheckStyle\'s default violation messages.
+Argument 0 for the message populates the check's folderPattern.
+Argument 1 for the message populates the check's fileNamePattern.
+The file name is not passed as an argument since it is part of CheckStyle's default violation messages.